 Photo: Dr. Jean-Paul Rodrigue, 2012

 - Owner code.
 Consisting of three capital letters that identifies the owner of the container.
-There is an international agency that issues owner codes so that no single code is assigned to more than one owner.
+There is an international agency (Bureau International des Containers et du Transport Intermodal) that issues owner codes on behalf of ISO so that no single code is assigned to more than one owner.
 In the above case the container belongs to the American company Textainer, the world's largest container leasing company with a fleet of 1.7 million units.
-The great majority of shipping and container leasing companies advertise their logo on the container, so the owner is commonly easy to identify.
+The great majority of shipping and container leasing companies advertise their logo on the container, which are often painted with distinct colors, so the owner is commonly easy to identify.

 - Product group code.
 Appears right after the owner code and consists of one capital letter, either U, J or Z; U refers to a container, J refers to equipment that can be attached to a container, such as a power unit and Z refers to a trailer or chassis used to carry a container.
 Therefore, each mobile intermodal equipment has its own identification code.